TileDB-Inc/TileDB/doc/dev/BUILD.md

 ### Building with optimizations and debug symbols

 TileDB supports configuring in `RelWithDebInfo` mode, which compiles code with optimizations while also emitting debug symbols.
-However the dependencies built by vcpkg do not build by default with symbols.
+However on non-Windows platforms the dependencies built by vcpkg do not build by default with symbols.
 To enable that you have to do either of the following:

 * [Specify a vcpkg base triplet](#configuration-options).
 * Configure by directly calling CMake and setting a vcpkg triplet with the `VCPKG_DEFAULT_TRIPLET` variable.
 In this case you are responsible to ensure the appropriate options are passed to the triplet file.